davinaleong/proj-b4-admin-template/README.md

 # Bootstrap 4 Admin Template

-A simple Bootstrap 4 admin template without the fuss.
+A simple Bootstrap 4 admin template that's ready to use right out of the box!.
+I made this template because I often find myself in need of a simple, pure Bootstrap 4 template.
+Many of the Admin Dashboard templates I've come across online are over-engineered and overly complex.

-It's ready to use right out of the box!
-Simply **copy and paste** all files in the `/dist` folder into your project.
+Simply **copy &amp; paste** all files in the `/dist` folder into your project.

 To view the pages as they are, simply run this command in your console/terminal:
 ```